C4ptainCrunch/thesis/source/index.rst

 to use a neural network to estimate the value of a game state without having to play it.
 This can greatly enhance the performance of the algorithm because much less playouts are required.

+.. todo:: This section is still a work in progress